-61 Yeary v.
+&lt;sup>64 See , e.g., Yeary v.
 Goodwill Industries-Knoxville, Inc., 107 F.3d 443 (6th Cir.
-1997)("It is not necessary for this court to decide today whether same-sex harassment can be actionable only when the harasser is homosexual; all that is necessary for us to observe is that when a male sexually propositions another male because of sexual attraction, there can be little question that the behavior is a form of harassment that occurs because the propositioned male is male-that is 'because of'...sex.")
+1997)("It is not necessary for this court to decide today whether same-sex harassment can be actionable only when the harasser is homosexual; all that is necessary for us to observe is that when a male sexually propositions another male because of sexual attraction, there can be little question that the behavior is a form of harassment that occurs because the propositioned male is male-that is 'because of"...sex."); Baskerville v.

-62 Baskerville v.
 Culligan Int'l Co., 50 F.3d 428, 430 (7th Cir.
-1995)(In a heterosexual harassment action, the court noted parenthetically that "sexual harassment of women by men is the most common kind, but we do not mean to exclude the possibility that sexual harassment of men by women, or men by other men, or women by other women would not be actionable in appropriate cases.").
-See also J. Doe & H. Doe v.
-City of Belleville, 119 F.3d 563 (7th Cir.
-1997).
+1995)(In a heterosexual harassment action, the court noted parenthetically that "sexual harassment of women by men is the most common kind, but we do not mean to exclude the possibility that sexual harassment of men by women, or men by other men, or women by other women would not be actionable in appropriate cases."); Quick v.
+Donaldson Co., 90 F.3d 1372 (8th Cir.
+1996)(evidence that male employees were the sole targets of other heterosexuals who practiced "bagging" co-worker testicles could lead to finding that such treatment was based on sex).